SonyaMoisset/MOOC-DESIGN-Web-Design-for-Everybody-Specialization/README.md

 - Finished Week 2 | Reacting to Your Audience in Course 3 | Interactivity with JavaScript
 - Finished Week 3 | Arrays and Looping in Course 3 | Interactivity with JavaScript
 - Finished Week 4 | Validating Form Data in Course 3 | Interactivity with JavaScript

+### 15/03/2016
+- Finished Week 1 | Week One: Style with Responsive Design in Course 4 | Advanced Styling with Responsive Design